Analysis | The Bills shattered the myth that Washington has an elite defense

 In the past two years, Young has been the best defensive player in college football and the runaway choice for defensive rookie of the year.
 He remains a physical outlier even in a league of physical outliers.
 He did not stop being a great player.
 He faces the new weight of superstardom and expectations.
 Opposing offenses have schemed with him in mind, and he must produce anyway.
 Young accepts the role and has been accountable.
 But he has failed in playing to his standard.

 Young is not alone among teammates in not living up to the hype, nor is he short on time to reverse that trend.
-Washington next faces the Atlanta Falcons’ shaky offensive line and the stationary quarterback Matt Ryan.
-It should be an opportunity for Young, Montez Sweat, Jonathan Allen and Payne to reassert themselves.
+Washington next faces the Atlanta Falcons’ shaky offensive line and stationary quarterback Matt Ryan.
+It should be an opportunity for Young, Sweat, Jonathan Allen and Payne to reassert themselves.

 “The numbers are going to come,” Young said in the middle of last week.
 “I ain’t even tripping about that.”